Updated: Apr 7

 It is an atmosphere of complete satisfaction and joy.
 It is an atmosphere of peace and serenity, even when my paintings are moody.
 That's the atmosphere that I want to capture and invite people into.

 Be intentional about that feeling you want to transfer, be it an atmosphere of joy and fun, or seriousness, or maybe peace or slightly disturbed like Mr Bacon's.
 Maybe you don't really know what that atmosphere is?
-Take some take to think about it, maybe experiment whilst painting.
+Take some time to think about it, maybe experiment whilst painting.

 Where do you see your paintings hanging?
 Is it an office environment, a home, a restaurant?
 Each environment will dictate to a certain degree the type of atmosphere.
 A painting that DEMANDS attention would look great in an interior designers installation plan and on a feature wall, whilst a gentle pastel piece would be an ideal piece for a bedroom.